 How MembershipReboot stores passwords properly

 I’m not going to go into all of the motivation behind proper password hashing — Troy’s done an excellent job of it and he has said it all better than I ever could have.
 The short version is that we assume that an attacker will eventually compromise the database and that we need to store passwords in a way to make it very hard for attackers to then extract the stored passwords.
 This leads to the modern approach to storing passwords which is done with a “password stretching” algorithm where you salt and hash in a loop for tens of thousands of iterations.
 The general consensus is that it should take about one second to compute a password hash.
 The number of iterations to arrive at one second is hardware dependent.
 One issue is that hardware gets better over time, so the number of iterations should adjust to account for that.
 A guideline to determine the iterations is that in the year 2000 an application should have used 1000 iterations and for each 2 years after the iteration count should be doubled.
 This means in 2012 we should have been using 64000 iterations and in 2014 we should be using 128000 iterations.
-As previously mentioned, this is hardware dependent and the real target is 1 second.
+As previously mentioned, this is hardware dependent and the real target is 500 to 1000 milliseconds.
 To help determine the right iterations for your hardware I have an utility here.